 Why Would an Older Dog Start Panting at Night?
 Top 6 Reasons.

 So why do dogs pant at night?
 There are many reasons for an old dog’s panting at night.
 While some of these are natural or hereditary, many can mean serious trouble for your dog’s health.
-Some reasons for your old dog panting at night can be:
+Some reasons for your old dog panting at night:

 Extremely hot weather can cause heatstroke in dogs and can be one possible reason for your old dog’s panting.
 Keep your dog away from the sun during the day and well-hydrated to prevent heatstroke.